A friend pointed me at an anthology being put together of 42-word stories and suggested I give it a go.

 Starting The Fire by D.I.
 Jolly It only takes a moment, a single moment, to totally change your life.
-Everything you’ve done and plotted and planned and been proud of, can all change in that a single moment.
+Everything you’ve done and plotted and planned and been proud of, can all change in that single moment.
 Jack had loved his life, he loved his wife, his children, his career, all of it.
-It…
+It wasn’t…

 They were going to take the tram into the city to have lunch at a fancy restaurant and be fancy ladies who lunch, and then, if she was good, get ice cream.
 It was going to be the most awesome day ever.